Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 - Regional Arbitration Centers: Facilities specializing in real estate and civil disputes with experienced arbitrators familiar with California law and Lakewood-specific regulations.

-- Legal Firms with ADR Services: Local law offices often offer arbitration services and can assist in drafting binding agreements and guiding parties through the process.
+- Legal Firms at a local employer: Local law offices often offer arbitration services and can assist in drafting binding agreements and guiding parties through the process.

 - Community Mediation Programs: Local government or nonprofit initiatives that facilitate dispute resolution informally before formal arbitration stages.